If you’re wondering how to travel the world in 2022 or beyond but perhaps have some concerns around Covid or just general travel challenges, fear not!

 Depending on who I’m traveling with or what our long term plans are I have a couple of different booking strategies.

-For example, when I go on short 3 – 4 week exploration trips with my Sister, we generally start with a rough itinerary of the places we’ll be visiting, including bucket list items in each destination, like hot air ballooning over Bagan in Myanmar, or Scuba Diving with Manta’s in Bali and then book the first flight and one night’s accommodation.
+For example, when I go on short 3 – 4 week exploration trips with my Sister, we generally start with a rough itinerary of the places we’ll be visiting, including bucket list items in each destination, like hot air ballooning over Bagan in Myanmar, Scuba Diving with Manta’s in Bali or adrenaline-pumping zipline tours in the Poconos’, and then book the first flight and one night’s accommodation.

 That’s it.
 We have no idea if the area we’ve chosen is where we want to stay or how much we’ll love the country.
 So the less we book upfront, the more flexibility we have once in the country.